-Prerequisite courses: You’ll need to have taken coursework in data analysis, epidemiology, research methods and statistics.
-Courses in behavioral, natural and social sciences will also help your chance of admission.
+Prerequisite courses: You will need to have completed graduate coursework in data analysis, epidemiology, research methods and statistics.
+Coursework in behavioral, natural and social sciences will also improve your chance of admission.

 We recommend that students contact the Department of Epidemiology and Biostatistics to discuss their areas of interest and opportunities for mentored research before applying to the program.

 For specific application requirements, visit the College of Public Health website.